parthkabanda/m3u8-proxy/README.md

 [Koyeb](https://renewed-georgeanne-nekonode-1aa70c0c.koyeb.app/), You can also deploy your own instance on Koyeb by clicking the button below.

-[Mail-Hook](https://proxy.mail-hook.com/), This is an old domain that I own.
-You can use it for free.

 ## Note

 This proxy will work for most M3U8 files, but it may not work for all.
 If you encounter any issues, please open an issue on this repository.